Discover the Gatehouse Tower at Knole

-Visitors will be able to climb the steep spiral staircase to the top of the tower, where they will be met with panoramic views of Knole Park.
-The breath-taking sight is worth the steps as it takes in the vast parkland with its wild deer herd, giving members of the public the chance to appreciate the scale of Knole’s complex, seventeenth century roofline, with its many chimneys and carved stone leopards (the Sackville family’s emblem).
+Climb the steep spiral staircase to the top of the tower to be met with panoramic views of Knole Park.
+The breath-taking sight is worth the steps as it takes in the vast parkland with its wild deer herd, giving visitors the chance to appreciate the scale of Knole’s complex, 17th century roofline, with its many chimneys and carved stone leopards (the Sackville family’s emblem).

 It is here that Virginia Woolf’s claim, in Orlando (1928), comes to life - that Knole is ‘more like a town than a house’ – and you can experience Knole’s setting in this beautiful, historic landscape.

 As you ascend the spiral staircase, explore two rooms belonging to a former resident in the Gatehouse Tower.
 The atmospheric bedroom and music room were once home to Edward Sackville-West, 5th Baron Sackville.
 On display are many of his personal belongings, including books and music records from his varied collection, as well as his gramophone and visitor book.

 Known to his friends as Eddy, he was a novelist and music critic who lived in the Gatehouse Tower at Knole between 1926 and 1940.
 Eddy was passionate about art, music and literature and was regularly visited by artists and literary figures of the Bloomsbury Group, including novelist Virginia Woolf and the painter Duncan Grant, as well as his famous cousin Vita Sackville-West, the gardener and poet.